siberianfox/g2wiki/Programming-v9-with-Studio6-and-the-SAM-ICE.md

 1. Next, make sure the SAM-ICE is connected to the virtual machine.
 In the Virtual Machine/USB & Bluetooth menu, select `Connect SEGGER J-Link`

-_NOTE: If anywhere in these next steps you get a dialog asking to upgrade the SAM-ICE firmware, do it._

 1. Select `SAM-ICE` for the tool
-1. Select `ATSAM3X8C` for the device _(Note: Use ATSAM3X8E if you are programming the Due)_
+1. Select `ATSAM3X8C` for the device for the v9, use ATSAM3X8E if you are programming the Due
 1. Select `SWD` for the Interface

 1. Hit `Apply`.
 You may get a `Device Signature` coming back - about 8 hex digits.
 The `Target Voltage` should also say 3.3 volts, plus or minus.
 If not, hit `Read`